 iii.
 Depending on the type of activity under 7.3.(i) and the circumstances of the unit/division, the RfP specifies the relative weights assigned in the financial evaluation to the retainer and to the success fee, respectively.
 In some cases, the unit/division offers a fixed retainer fee, and the consultant/service providers must compete only on the success fee as a percentage of the value of the privatization transaction.
 For QCBS (notably for large contracts), cost may be given a weight higher than recommended for standard assignments (such as 30%), or the selection may be based on LCS selection.
 The RfP shall specify clearly how proposals will be presented and how they will be compared.
-Success fees are most appropriate when it is relatively easy to measure results in meeting the unit/division's objective (successful sale of assets) and when the success is at least partly related to the efforts of the consultant/service providers involved.
-Therefore, success fees are more likely to be adopted at the transaction stage, because by that time the unit/division's objective is to maximize revenue.
+Success fees are most appropriate when it is relatively easy to measure results in meeting the unit/division's objective (successful sale of assets) and when the success fees are more likely to be adopted at the transaction stage, because by that time the unit/division's objective is to maximize revenue.